andreasjansson/midimacs/README.md

 The numbers in the timeline represents beats, and each cursor position is one beat.

-If a line starts with `>00 `, where `00` can be any two-digit number, it means that line will be a midi channel, all other lines are comments.
+If a line starts with `>00 `, where `00` can be any two-digit number, it means that line will be a midi track, all other lines are comments.
 A bit like literal programming!

 ![](https://github.com/andreasjansson/midimacs/blob/master/github-assets/line-basics.gif)

-A midi channel line has a sequence of codes.
+A midi track line has a sequence of codes.
 A code is represented by an ascii character.
 It can be any character except period and space.
 Period means continue with the previous code (without initialization, we'll get to what that means in a second).
 Space means "no code".

 In the gif above, channel `00` has the code `a` repeated four beats, then re-initialized, then repeated another four beats.
 In channel `01`, `b` is repeated three times, `c` times, and `d` three times.
 Everything afterwards is silent.